 \emph{\textbf{Limitations.}} While \ToolName\ has shown significant promise in facilitating various static analysis tasks, several limitations still need to be addressed.
 First, hallucination remains a persistent issue of LLMs when inferring fundamental program facts, such as alias relation upon pointers.
 These hallucinations, which can arise during the resolution of specific sub-tasks, may accumulate and degrade the efficacy of the overall analysis.
 Second, the high computational overhead associated with \ToolName\ could hinder its scalability for large-scale program analysis.
-In our current experiment, \ToolName\ identifies intra-file taint vulnerabilities in TaintBench with an average time cost of 24.83 seconds, while the time required increases substantially when analyzing cross-file taint flows.
+When the numbers of sources and sinks in a project are large, \ToolName\ must invoke the LLM many times, which may introduce unacceptable overhead for large-scale programs.
 Third, the syntax of our analysis policy language is currently restrictive.
 It only supports the analysis of program values induced by expressions.
 As a result, \ToolName\ cannot capture program properties upon other program constructs, such as functions and statements.
 Also, the symbolic relations presented in Table~\ref{tab:symbolic-relation-syntax} can not support context-sensitive analysis due to the lack of support in calling context maintenance.
-Fourth, our theoretical guarantees demonstrated in Theorem~\ref{thm:1} and Theorem~\ref{thm:2} are established upon the assumption that the constrained neural constructors of each neural relation are the same in different Datalog rules.
-Although the assumption holds for all the analysis policies used in our experiments, it may be violated in more general cases.